johannschopplich/nuxt-api-party/docs/advanced/migration.md

 ### The Prefixed Proxy No Longer Forwards `authorization`

 With [`experimental.enablePrefixedProxy`](/essentials/module-configuration#enableprefixedproxy) enabled, a browser request's `authorization` header used to travel on to your API.
-It no longer does: the header carries the caller's credentials for *your* app, and the endpoint's own `token` or `headers` configuration is what authenticates against the upstream service.
+It no longer does: the header carries the caller's credentials for *your* app, not your app's credentials for the upstream service.

 A cookie still travels, but only for endpoints that set `cookies: true`.
-If you relied on the old behavior to pass a bearer token through, send it under a header of your own and map it in a [request hook](/guides/hooks).
+Note that the prefixed proxy forwards the request as it stands and does not add the endpoint's `token`, `headers` or `query` – only the default `/api/__api_party/{endpointId}` handler does.
+If you relied on the old behavior to pass a bearer token through, attach it in a [request hook](/guides/hooks).

 ### Endpoint Types Resolve Through the Client